-Key in bandwidth Key in the value to setup the Uplink bandwidth Uplink manually: manually.
+Bandwidth Uplink Key in the value to setup the Uplink bandwidth manually: manually.

-Key in bandwidth Key in the value to setup the Download bandwidth Downlink manually.
+Bandwidth Key in the value to setup the Download bandwidth Downlink manually.

 manually:

 Taffic Control When the option Auto Bandwidth Equal is unchecked, Rules: you can control the access bandwidth of the specific IP address.